What is a Memorandum of Understanding?

-A Memorandum of Understanding is a document that business partners use to confirm their intent to work together.
-It describes the project they plan to work on and what each party's expected contribution will be.
+A Memorandum of Understanding (MOU) is a document that business partners use to confirm their intent to work together.
+Memorandums of Understanding describe the project they plan to work on and what each party's expected contribution will be.

 By signing this agreement, all parties will be more likely to share the same set of expectations.
 Different from the blank templates that you may download elsewhere, each Memorandum of Understanding from Rocket Lawyer is fully customizable to match your specific situation.

 - You're a business owner about to partner with another business.

 - You own a small business and commonly partner with others.

 - Another business has asked to work with your business.